devsecops/bootcamp/Week-2/labs/LAB-2.md

 - [Create a New App](##create-a-new-app)
 - [Push Code to Github](##push-code-to-github)

-# Building an App from the Ground Up
+# Building a Weak App from the Ground Up

+---
+**DISCLAIMER:** This is intended to be an example of a weak/vulnerable web application built with Rails.
+Please do not use this in production environments

 ---
 ## Prereq